Weak Existence and Uniqueness for Super-Brownian Motion with Irregular Drift: Introduction

-\paragraph{Organization of the Article} First, in Section~\ref{sec:prelim}, we introduce several function spaces and notation that is used throughout this article.
-In Section~\ref{sec:parabolic_eq}, we give a brief summary of results on certain non-linear parabolic equations, in particular the theory of initial traces and very singular solutions.
-Next, In Section~\ref{sec:mainres}, we outline the proof of Theorem~\ref{th:uniqueness}.
-We then proceed to discuss several examples of admissible drift terms.
-In Section~\ref{sec:duality}, we prove the duality relation \eqref{eq:duality}.
-To this end, we introduce a branching process that allows us to control the moments of the number of jumps of the dual process in Section~\ref{sec:artificial_branching}.
-We furthermore approximate the dual process by truncating the size of the jumps and prove the convergence of this approximation in Section~\ref{sec:convergence_dual}.
-In Sections~\ref{sec:weak_exist} and \ref{sec:weak_unique}, we prove the weak existence and uniqueness of solutions by using the duality relation from Section~\ref{sec:duality}.
-Finally, Section~\ref{sec:scp} is dedicated to the proof of Theorem~\ref{thm:scp}, where we use the duality relation to prove properties of the cozero set of solutions to \eqref{eq:SPDE1} under certain additional conditions.
+\paragraph{Organization of the Article} First, in Section~\ref{sec:prelim}, we introduce several function spaces and notation used throughout this article.
+In Section~\ref{sec:parabolic_eq}, we provide a brief summary of results on certain non-linear parabolic equations, focusing in particular on the theory of initial traces and very singular solutions.
+Next, in Section~\ref{sec:mainres}, we outline the proof of Theorem~\ref{th:uniqueness}. \LM{Then, in Section~\ref{sec:examples}}, we discuss several examples of admissible drift terms.
+Section~\ref{sec:duality} is devoted to the construction of the dual process, its properties, and the duality relation. \LM{In Section~\ref{sec:artificial_branching},} we introduce a branching process that \LM{in particular} allows us to control the moments of the number of jumps in the dual process.
+We also approximate the dual process by truncating the size of the jumps and prove the convergence of this approximation in Section~\ref{sec:convergence_dual}. \LM{In Section~\ref{sec:appr_dual}, we derive an approximate duality, and finally, Proposition~\ref{prop:duality}~(the duality relation) is proved.} In Sections~\ref{sec:weak_exist} and \ref{sec:weak_unique}, \LM{we use Proposition~\ref{prop:duality} and other results} to prove the weak existence and uniqueness of solutions.
+Section~\ref{sec:scp} is dedicated to the proof of Theorem~\ref{thm:scp}, where we \LM{again} use the duality relation.
+Finally, in Section~\ref{sec:survival} we prove Theorem~\ref{thm:survival}.